TICKETS AVAILABLE NOW

 If seeing both Parts over consecutive performances does not work for you, you can book separate Parts on Wednesdays and Fridays: this is dependent on availability of each Part you select.
 This option is currently unavailable for Saturday and Sunday performances which must be booked as consecutive performances.**

-We will follow all up-to-date industry and government guidance to ensure you have maximum flexibility to exchange your tickets.
+We will follow all up-to-date industry and government guidance to ensure you have maximum flexibility to exchange your tickets and confidence in your visit.
+The Palace Theatre requires all over 18s to provide COVID certification or proof of a negative lateral flow test on entry and in accordance with government guidelines, the wearing of masks or face coverings are mandatory in the theatre and auditorium, unless exempt or when eating or drinking.
 Based on current advice from Official London Theatre, we will facilitate exchanges up to 24 hours prior to the performance.
 Please visit Nimax or ATG Tickets about ticket exchanges.
 Please note that if you purchased your tickets through another vendor their policies may vary.

 Download the Palace Theatre’s app to pre-order your drinks, snacks and merchandise at any time on the day of your visit.
 Simply ‘click & collect’ your goodies from the bar on the level you are seated on at a time to suit you.
 Download the app here.